ssonkiya/ssonkiya.github.io/_posts/2017-08-14-Giving-Your-First-Data-Science-Talk.md

 One of my favorite parts about working at Etsy is the womenby (women and non-binary) in tech group.
 We have a private slack channel, and the day after my talk, a senior engineer was asking for opinions on an upcoming talk.
 She wanted to frame the talk as a story about how they built a distributed streaming platform on docker and the mistakes they made, but she worried it would make her and her team look inexperienced and possibly stupid for not anticipating the difficulties.

 My advice was to think of yourself before taking on this project and ask if you would have found it useful then.
-I would bet most of the time the answer is yes, and that the audience is more similar to you six months ago then you after this experience.
+I would bet most of the time the answer is yes, and that the audience is more similar to you six months ago than you after this experience.

 *Don’t have text or idea heavy slides*